uscensusbureau/BEACON/README.md

 ## Introduction

 BEACON (Business Establishment Automated Classification of NAICS) is a machine learning tool developed to help respondents self-designate their 6-digit NAICS (North American Industry Classification System) code on the Economic Census (EC).
-BEACON’s methodology is based on machine learning, natural language processing and information retrieval.
+BEACON’s methodology is based on machine learning, natural language processing, and information retrieval.

 The EC is conducted every five years.
 In particular, the years ending in “2” or “7”.
 This survey represents approximately eight million establishments, covering most industries and all geographic areas of the United States.